prettygood236/prettygood236.github.io/_posts/Study/Data Structures and Algorithms/2022-01-31-fundamentals-of-data-structures.md

 #### 4.3.1 What is Binary Search Tree?

-Binary Tree's each node can only has two branches. <br><br>
+Binary Tree's each node can only has two branches. <br>
-Binary Search Trees are ordered.
-Each left subtree is less than or equal to the painter node.
-And each right subtree is greater than or equal to the parent node. <br><br> Because they use the principle of binary search.
-On average operations are able to skip about half of the tree so that each lookup insertion or deletion takes time proportional to the logarithm of the number of items stored in the tree. <br><br>
+<span style='background-color: #FFF190; font-size:1em'>*Binary Search Trees are ordered.
+Each left subtree is less than or equal to the painter node.* And each right subtree is greater than or equal to the parent node. </span>

+Because they use the principle of binary search.
+On average operations are able to skip about half of the tree so that each lookup insertion or deletion takes time proportional to the logarithm of the number of items stored in the tree.

 This is much better than the linear time required to find items by key in an unsorted array but slower than the corresponding o perations on a hash table.

 **BST add operation**